Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Not far from the Brandenburg Gate, the Reichstag, Friedrichstrasse, and other sights in the center of Berlin, you will find the Arte Luise Kunsthotel, which is a sight in itself.

 No two rooms are, therefore, the same.
 There is a black and white striped room, a suite with a 13-meter high ceiling, and a room with a sleigh as a bed.
-No matter your choice, you'll spend the night in a gallery.

-The quirky interiors follow the rounded shape of the silos and make clever use of the industrial styling.
+The quirky interiors follow the rounded shape of the silos and make clever use of industrial styling.

 9 Hours Capsule Hotel in Japan might be the most efficient hotel in the world.